mallah94/OnScreenXboxKeyboard/README.md

  + The app is now listening for controllers
  + to activate the keyboard just press and hold the "Select"/"Back" button on your controller for 2 seconds.
  + You can use the D-Pad to select a letter and the A button to confirm it.
- + To exit the keyboard just press the "start button" once.
+ + To exit the keyboard just press the "Slect"/"Back" once.
  + special input:
      + "B" is either the steam overlay shortcut or an "alt+F4" combo if capslock is on.
      + "Y" is the space bar.